mauntrelio/qrcode-reader/README.md

 **jsQR** is designed to be a completely standalone library for scanning QR codes: the current plugin redistributes the standalone `jsQR.js` browser script under the Apache 2.0 license.
 In principle a different library (which should provide the same interface) could be used.

-**qrcode-reader** implements an interface to make use of the webcam available to the browser client in order to scan QR Codes, based on the example provided by **jsQR** at https://cozmo.github.io/jsQR/
+**qrcode-reader** implements a web GUI to make use of the webcam available to the browser client in order to scan QR Codes, based on the example provided by **jsQR** at https://cozmo.github.io/jsQR/

 Demo available at https://mauntrelio.github.io/demos/qrcode-reader/